Eagle Creek updated this bag! Check out the info below.February 2019

 The Gear Warrior is best for primarily airline travel, but its large wheels, host of pockets, and organizational features, and any traveler can truly appreciate respectable weight.
 While it isn't the most robust of the bunch, it is rugged and will outlast the majority of baggage you see on the carousel.

 At $299, the Gear Warrior is a decent price; it's more or less in line with many other wheeled pieces of luggage of its quality and feature set.
 We're firm believers in getting what you pay for, especially when it will pay off in its durability and convenience of design.

 The Gear Warrior is one of our favorite models for folks looking for a bag with lots of pockets and compartments.
 This award winner is ideal for those doing lots of traditional airline travel.
-With its excellent attributes, including its light weight, well-designed grab loops, tuck-away handle, and stable platform, this bag wins our Top Pick award.
+With its excellent attributes, including its lightweight, well-designed grab loops, tuck-away handle, and stable platform, this bag deserves a notable mention.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More